GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

     console.log(myCar1._color);
     ```

-3. The member `_``color``` represents the property defined in the class, while color is the parameter that you pass to the constructor.
+3. The member `_color` represents the property defined in the class, while `color` is the parameter that you pass to the constructor.
 When you refer to `_color`, you're accessing the raw data for the property, which returns `'blue'`.
-When you refer to color, you're accessing the property through the `get` or `set` accessor, which returns `'The color of the car is blue'`.
+When you refer to `color`, you're accessing the property through the `get` or `set` accessor, which returns `'The color of the car is blue'`.
 It's important to understand the difference between the two because you often do not want to allow direct access to the property without doing some validation or other work on the data before getting or setting it.
 You'll learn about using access modifiers to control the visibility of class members later in the unit.
-4. Recall that the `set` block for the ```doors``` parameter tests the value to determine if it is even or odd.
-Test this by declaring a variable called `my`Car`2` and assigning a new Car object to it, passing in values for the `make`, `color`, and doors parameters.
+4. Recall that the `set` block for the `doors` parameter tests the value to determine if it is even or odd.
+Test this by declaring a variable called `myCar2` and assigning a new `Car` object to it, passing in values for the `make`, `color`, and `doors` parameters.
 This time set the value of the doors parameter to an odd number.
 Now, run the code.
 What happens?
 Why?

     ```typescript
     let myCar2 = new Car('Toyota', 'red', 3);
     ```

-5. Although you passed an odd number to ``doors``, it compiles and runs without errors because no data validation occurs in the ``constructor``.
-Try `set`ting the value of doors to another odd number (for example, `my`Car`2.doors = 5`) and test it.
-This should invoke the set block and throw an error.
-If you want to perform this validation step when the Car object is initialized, you should add a validation check to the constructor.
+5. Although you passed an odd number to `doors`, it compiles and runs without errors because no data validation occurs in the `constructor`.
+Try setting the value of `doors` to another odd number (for example, `myCar2.doors = 5`) and test it.
+This should invoke the `set` block and throw an error.
+If you want to perform this validation step when the `Car` object is initialized, you should add a validation check to the `constructor`.

     ```typescript
     constructor(make: string, color: string, doors?: number) {